dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

 - clojurescript
 ---

 If you read my last posts you might notice that I really like editors.
 Something about finding better and better tools is very interesting and fun.
-Plus using a new tool for a couple of weeks is keeping things fresh and new even if you work on the same code.
+Plus using a new tool for a couple of weeks is keeping things fresh even when you work on the same codebase.

 The problem is that since I started using [spacemacs](http://dvcrn.github.io/2015/10/13/my_dream_editor.html), I can't really use anything else.
 It just... doesn't work.
 The shortcuts are too awkward, get overriden by third party plugins and all the manual config orchestration is just a pain.

-When I went back to Sublime Text for a little, I ended up writing [sublimious](https://github.com/dvcrn/sublimious), a plugin which ports a big chunk of the spacemacs toolset into SublimeText:
+When I went back to Sublime Text for a little, I ended up writing [sublimious](https://github.com/dvcrn/sublimious), a plugin which ports a big chunk of the spacemacs toolset into Sublime Text:

 ![sublimious](http://i.imgur.com/MqsB6Pt.gif)